rupeshtiwari/rupeshtiwari.github.io/_posts/2019-02-25-why-express-js-with-typescript.md

   first_name: Rupesh
   last_name: Tiwari
 permalink: "/why-express-js-with-typescript/"
-excerpt: "\n\t\t\t\tI love Typescript the way it helps development speed and accuracy.
+description: "\n\t\t\t\tI love Typescript the way it helps development speed and accuracy.
   I wanted to work with Typescript, Webpack and Express.JS finally came up with a project where we can use webpack, typescript, karma, jasmien and express.js.
 All together and do nice development.
 Please read this article to get more details.\t\t"